SystemsApproach/ops/monitor.rst

     is), it can also be interpretted as another of the set of "-ities" (qualities) that all good systems aspire to: scalability, reliability, availability, security, usability, and so on.
-    Observability is the quality of system designed to reveal the facts (telemetry data) about its internal operation required to make informed management and control decisions.
-Instrumentation is the key implementation choice systems (and system components) make to improve their observability.*
+    Observability is the quality of a system that reveals the facts about its internal operation required to make informed management and control decisions.
+Instrumenting a system and its components is a necessary first step in improving its observability.*

-    *Observability is not just a software quality.
-For example, a recent development is Inband Network Telemetry (INT), which takes advantage of programmable switching hardware to enable new questions about how network packets are being processed, rather than having to depend the fixed set of counters hardwired into network devices.
-Because Aether uses programmable switches as the foundation for its SDN-based switching fabric, it has a fourth set of telemetry data availble to help debug problems, optimize performance, and detect malicious attacks.
+    *Inband Network Telemetry (INT) is a recent development that improves system observability.
+INT takes advantage of programmable switching hardware to allow operators to ask new questions about how network packets are being processed.
+They not longer have to depend the pre-defined set of counters hardwired into fixed-function network devices.
+Because Aether uses programmable switches as the foundation for its SDN-based switching fabric, it is able to use INT as a fourth type of telemetry data availble to help debug problems, optimize performance, and detect malicious attacks.
 We do not discuss INT in this chapter, but refer the reader to our companion SDN book for more information.*